NSW high schools, Local Health Districts and Health Protection NSW. Centre for Epidemiology and Evidence, NSW Ministry of Health.

 - The data for HPV vaccination for 2011 to 2012 relates to female students in Year 7 only as the program was expanded to include males from 2013.

 - From 2012, extended catch-up vaccination was offered to students who commenced the three-dose course of HPV vaccine in Year 7 to support course completion.
-HPV vaccination coverage in 2012, 2013 and 2014 for dose 2 and 3 includes catch-up vaccination for students who commenced the course in Year 7 and were provided with catch-up doses in Year 8 in 2013 (to the end of Term 2) and 2014 and 2015 (to the end of Term 4) respectively.
-Year 8 catch-up vaccination doses are not included in data reported for the 2015 year as catch-up data were not available at the time of publication.
+HPV vaccination coverage from 2012 to 2015 for dose 2 and 3 includes catch-up vaccination for students who commenced the course in Year 7 and were provided with catch-up doses in Year 8 in 2013 (to the end of Term 2) and 2014, 2015 and 2016 (to the end of Term 4) respectively.
+Year 8 catch-up vaccination doses are not included in data reported for the 2016 year as catch-up data were not available at the time of publication.
 2013 data for HPV vaccination for South Eastern Sydney LHD are approximate only.

 - dTpa vaccine is offered to all students in Year 7 to provide protection against diphtheria, tetanus and pertussis into early adulthood. dTpa vaccine was previously offered to Year 10 students but was transitioned to Year 7 over a three-year period from 2010-2012 as part of a national strategy to provide adolescents with earlier protection.